jihyec2/Final-Project/README.md

 ![X2](https://latex.codecogs.com/gif.latex?\dpi{120}&space;$X_2'(t)=2(1-p_1)v_1X_1(t)-dX_2(t)$)

 ## Feedback Control of Transit Amplifying Cells
-GDF11, a member of transforming growth factor, was shown to be produced specifically by cells of the neuronal lineage of the mouse OE, and to provide feedback to inhibit the production of neurons(ORN)

- First, they give a negative feedback regulation on the Immediate Neuronal Precursor(INP) cell cycle length(Figure2B).
+GDF11, a member of transforming growth factor, was shown to be produced specifically by cells of the neuronal lineage of the mouse OE, and to provide feedback to inhibit the production of neurons(ORN).
+The feedback actions of GDF11 seem to directed at INPs, and GDF11 regulates tissue size by inhibiting the proliferation of transit amplifying cells.
+Therefore, they model GDF11-mediated negative feedback regulation on the Immediate Neuronal Precursor(INP) cell cycle length(Figure2B).
 The following is the system of the ordinary differential equations with the feedback on v1.

  ![X0](https://latex.codecogs.com/gif.latex?\dpi{120}&space;$X_0'(t)=(2p_0-1)v_0X_0(t),$)